Liz Miller

 Elizabeth Sinclair Miller (born 2 February 1957) is a British physician, surgeon, campaigner and writer noted for her outspoken stance on mental health, and bipolar disorder (manic depression) in particular.
 Although she has a long history of television and radio appearances, she came to public prominence in Stephen Fry's Emmy Award-winning documentary The Secret Life of the Manic Depressive in 2006.
 In 2008 she was voted Mind Champion of the Year by public poll.

+In the May 2026 South Cambridgeshire District Council elections, Miller stood as a Reform UK candidate for Foxton Ward.

 Biography

 The daughter of a physician and theatre nurse, Miller is the third generation of her family to become a physician.
 A difficult child by her own admission, she managed to persuade her parents to send her to Cheltenham Ladies' College at the age of eleven.
 From there she went to the University of London, graduating from King's College in 1979.
 After marriage to Richard Armstrong in 1995 she assumed his surname until separation in 1999.
 She suffered from bipolar disorder and has been completely well and off medication for twenty five years.
 She has campaigned on behalf of the mentally ill and is now campaigning for reform of healthcare and the NHS, without further privatisation, whilst maintaining its core values.